PEER Audit

 Actionable remediation

-Every issue maps to a specific remediation code with severity, description, and implementation guidance.
-39 issue codes across accessibility (15), performance (10), SEO (8), and sustainability (6).
+Every issue links to a fix code with severity, what is wrong, and how to solve it.
+39 fix codes span access (15), speed (10), SEO (8), and green web (6).

 Frameworks and Standards Referenced